 Pixxel's hyperspectral imaging satellites are uniquely designed to beam down data in hundreds of wavelengths to detect problems that are invisible to today's satellites.
 The constellation is designed to provide global coverage at a revisit of every 24 hours.

-Hyperspectral imaging (HSI) is a technique that analyses a wide spectrum of light instead of just assigning primary colours (red, green, blue) to each pixel.
-The light striking each pixel is broken down into many different spectral bands in order to provide more information on what is imaged.
+Hyperspectral imaging (HSI) is a technique that analyses a wide spectrum of light instead of just assigning primary colours (red, green, blue) to each pixel, effectively spectrally fingerprinting the Earth to provide more information on what is imaged.

 The collected spectra are used to form an image in a way that each image pixel includes a complete spectrum.